-ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority ED-4.3 Promote Outdoor Recreation High Policy / \$\$ Intermediate TC, SBA, SVC Some Progres s High The Parks and Rec committee has achieved a lot of work on this front, but there is more that coul d be done in collabo oration with busin iesses.
-RECOMMENDATIONS: With more and more coordinated, town-led team. tourism tied to out door recreation, this should rema in a high priority, an nd should be appr oached with a ED-4.4 Develop a Comprehensive Parking and Wayfinding Strategy High Policy / \$\$\$\$ Short TC, PC, SU, SVC Some Progres s High The county has taken on the wayfinding task at a county-level.
+ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority ED-4.3 Promote Outdoor Recreation High Policy / \$\$ Intermediate TC, SBA, SVC Some Progres s High The Parks and Rec committee has achieved a lot of work on this front, but there is more that coul d be done in collabo oration with busin esses.
+RECOMMENDATIONS: With more and more coordinated, town-led team. tourism tied to out door recreation, this should remai in a high priority, an d should be appro oached with a ED-4.4 Develop a Comprehensive Parking and Wayfinding Strategy High Policy / \$\$\$\$ Short TC, PC, SU, SVC Some Progres s High The county has taken on the wayfinding task at a county-level.
 Progress has been made re: parking (more University lots-including those open to general public on weekends), but communication and flexibility-esp. for tourists and businesses-remains an issue.
 Business owners and tourists see parking policies/enforcement as unreasonable and unnecessarily punitive , especially if the town wants economic growth connected to tourism.
 Perhaps town residents believe the parking situation has improved, but that view is not shared by visitors or business owners.
 Overlap with LU 3.6, LU 5.3, PR 3.3 RECOMMENDATIONS: This goal is very important parking and parking policies in town in relation since 2014.
-Consic ler hiring a consulta nt to do a survey analysis of ED-4.5 Tourism Ambassador Program Medium Policy / \$ Intermediate TC, SBA, SVC Some Progres s Low Our interviewees point to county- and state -level programs tha t do this kind of work.
-The Market House project migh it help with this o n a local level.
-RECOMMENDATIONS: This goal does not se em that important ( to the people we spoke to.
-Perhap s it can be set aside ED-4.6 Public Restroom Downtown Low \$\$\$ Long TC, SBA, SVC Some Progres s Medium The current county visitors center does have restrooms, but they are not accessible.
-They are also not always open.
-Perhaps the new Market House location will help.
-RECOMMENDATIONS: A lot depends on the new Market House presence.
-And v hatever happens , better signage is e ssential.
+Consid ler hiring a consulta nt to do a survey/ analysis of ED-4.5 Tourism Ambassador Program Medium Policy / \$ Intermediate TC, SBA, SVC Some Progres s Low Our interviewees point to county- and state -level programs tha t do this kind of work.
+The Market House project migh t help with this or n a local level.
+RECOMMENDATIONS: This goal does not se em that important (to the people we spoke to.
+Perhap s it can be set aside ED-4.6 Public Restroom Downtown Low \$\$\$ Long TC, SBA, SVC Some Progres s Medium The current county visitors center does have location will help. e restrooms, but the ey are not access ible.
+They are also o not always open.
+P erhaps the new N larket House RECOMMENDATIONS: A lot depends on the new Market House presence.
+And v hatever happens , better signage is es ssential.